-The Office has a general fund which is used to account for the Office's operational expenses, African American policy and advocacy, community outreach, economic, health, and education programs for fiscal year 2016.
+The Office has a general fund which is used to account for the Office's operational expenses, African American policy and advocacy, community outreach, economic, health, and education programs for fiscal 2017.
 The government wide financial statements and the government fund financial statements are presented in accordance with GASB #34.
 This GASB #34 reporting was required of the Office as of July 1, 2001.
 The government-wide financial statements report the Office's total assets and total liabilities and the difference is labeled as net position on the statement of financial position.
-The Statement of Activities reports revenues and expenses of the Office for the year ending June 30, 2016 as a whole.
-The Statement of Activities also reports the direct expenses of the Office's appropriation.
+The Statement of Activities reports revenues and expenses of the Office's financial position as of June 30, 2017 as a whole.
+The Statement of Activities reports the direct expenses of the Office's appropriation.